 Bicycle riders are arguably more prone to falling after hitting a pothole, since the tires are thinner than a motorcycle and bikes weigh much less.
 As potholes can arise without warning, both motorcycle and bicycle riders should stay alert of road conditions and approach curves with care.

 The most careful drivers can still find themselves in a motor vehicle accident.
 Keep yourself safe this spring by staying aware of your surroundings and the road conditions.
-If you or a loved one has been injured, contact us to speak with an experienced car accident attorney.
+If you or a loved one has been injured, contact us to speak with an experienced Connecticut car accident attorney.